Norwegian Forest Cat: Appearance

 The Norwegian Forest Cat is strongly built and larger than an average cat.
 Adult females weigh 3.6–8 kg; males, 4.5–9 kg.
 The breed has a long, sturdy body; long legs; and a bushy tail.
 The coat consists of a long, thick, glossy, water-repellent top layer and a woolly undercoat and is thickest at the legs, chest, and head.
 The undercoat appears as a ruff.
 The profile of the breed is generally straight.
 Their water-resistant coat with a dense undercoat developed to help the cat survive in the harsh Scandinavian climate.

 The head is long with an overall shape similar to an equilateral triangle, a strong chin, and a muzzle of medium length; a square or round-shaped head is considered to be a defect.
-The eyes are almond-shaped and oblique, and may be of any color.
+The eyes are almond-shaped and oblique, and may be of any colour.
 The ears are large, wide at the base, and high set, have a tufted top, are placed in the extension of the triangle formed by the head, and end with a tuft of hair like the ears of the lynx.

-All coat colors and divisions in the traditional, sepia, and mink categories are accepted.
-Since the cats have very strong claws, they are very good climbers, and can even climb rocks.
+All coat colours and divisions in the traditional, sepia, and mink categories are accepted.